barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 ### Overview

 - Java does not have a class that implements single-linked lists.
-Instead, it has a more general double-linked list class.
+Instead, it has a more general double-linked datastructures.list class.